riconaranjo/COMP-2404/README.md

   - this is called **dynamic binding**

 ## Function Bindings
-Linking a function call to a specific function
+Linking a function call to a specific function.
 - decide between derived and base class member functions

 ### Static Binding